Making & Remaking our Home(land): Loss, Resilience, and an Alternative Future for Syria

 48 QUINCY ST. • CAMBRIDGE, MA

-Karam Foundation's Director of Development, Samia Akhras was invited to speak on a forum dedicated to the Syrian refugee crisis.
-The forum included perspectives from panelists specializing in other areas relevant to the discussion, including Rabbi Brian Besser, who discussed the importance of helping refugees, Professor Elizabeth Dunn from Indiana University, immigration attorney Christie Popp, and Imam, Dr. Abdul Karim Baram who provided a brief history of Syria.
+Karam's Director of Development, Samia Akhras will speak on a forum dedicated to the Syrian refugee crisis.
+The form will include perspectives from panelists, including Rabbi Brian Besser, Professor Elizabeth Dunn from Indiana University, immigration attorney Christie Popp, and Imam, Dr. Abdul Karim Baram.

 TUESDAY, MARCH 29 • 7:00 PM